 Salem is a medium-sized city located in the state of Virginia.
 With a population of 25,862 people and eight constituent neighborhoods, Salem is the 36th largest community in Virginia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (16.78%), sales jobs (9.71%), and management occupations (8.66%).

-In addition, Salem is a college town.
-There are a lot of students in Salem attending college, and as a result Salem provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Salem is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Salem enrolled in college, Salem has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The overall education level of Salem is somewhat higher than in the average US city of 21.84%: 27.74% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Salem is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.74% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Salem in 2010 was $30,141, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $120,564 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

 Salem is a somewhat ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Salem include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Salem is English.
 Other important languages spoken here include Spanish and Polish.